wp-plugins/flyzoo/readme.txt

 Connect, engage and grow your community with the perfect chat for Ultimate Member, BuddyPress and bbPress.

-Start your 14-day free trial now!
+It's time to rock your community, start your 14-day free trial now!

-Need more time to test it?
+Need more time to test the chat?

 Don't worry, open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your chat trial.

 ####Chat Features####